eden-shamsian/Game-Info-App/README.md

 # Game Info App

-GameInfoApp is an Android application built with Java that provides detailed information about video games.
+Game Info App is an Android application built with Java that provides detailed information about video games.
 The app displays descriptions, game details, trailers, and allows filtering by various categories.

 ## Key Features
 - **Search and Filtering** – Filter games by categories such as companies, genres, platforms, ratings, and release years.